The Evolution and History of Restaurant POS: What Matters Most Now

-Let’s take a look at the evolution of the restaurant POS system: how they’ve changed over the years, and how they will continue to change for years to come.
+Let’s take a look at the evolution of the restaurant POS system: how it has evolved, and what features are most essential to your business today.

 The First Restaurant POS Systems

-The first restaurant POS systems were basic cash registers.
-In the mid 1970s, IBM introduced the electronic cash register (ECR), the first computer-based systems used by the restaurant industry.
-This was revolutionary.
+The first restaurant POS systems weren’t unlike simple cash registers augmented with crude tech features.
+In the mid-1970s, IBM introduced the electronic cash register (ECR), the first computer system used by the restaurant industry.
+At the time, it was revolutionary.

 Enter… The Internet